brightbox/docs.brightbox.com/content/reference/cli/index.md

 ---
 layout: default
-title: Command Line Interface Reference
+title: Command Line Interface
+section: Reference
 ---

 The Brightbox CLI is a command line interface to create and manage